black77dragon/DragonShield/new_features.md

 ## Backlog

+- <mark>[*] [bugs] **[DS-071] Price Updates Table Resets Column Widths on Edit**</mark>
+    Why: Entering a value in the "New Price" field rebuilds the table and resets all columns to default widths, forcing manual resizing.
+Status: Not fixed yet; the table still resets on focus/edit.
+    What: Preserve the current column widths during inline edits; when the Price Updates table view is rebuilt, reapply in-session widths (even if not manually saved) so editing the "New Price" field no longer resets the layout.

+- <mark>[ ] [new_features] **[DS-077] Monthly Deep Dive Check**</mark>
+    Why: Portfolio managers need a structured monthly deep dive to reassess regime, sizing, and behavior patterns, and to keep capital intent aligned with life-stage goals.
+    What: For every portfolio, add a Monthly Deep Dive Check workflow (60-90 minutes, once per month) that records completion and written outputs.
+Show the next check due date, the last completed check date, and a history list with timestamps and viewable past responses.
+The GUI must include guidance for each section (inline helper text or hover tips).
+Before implementation, determine the best UX/UI design for where this lives, how scheduling/reminders work, how responses are captured, how guidance is presented, and how completion/history are tracked.
+Checklist content:
+        1. Regime reassessment (zoom out)
+           - Ask: What regime did I think we were in 30 days ago?
+           - Ask: What regime are we actually in now?
+           - Ask: What evidence changed my confidence?
+           - Force: What would have to happen next month for this regime call to be wrong?
+If you cannot answer, you are anchoring.
+        2. Portfolio role clarity (critical at your stage)
+           - For each major holding, label: Strategic (years), Cyclical (months-quarters), Tactical (weeks).
+           - Check: Is it behaving as expected for its bucket?
+           - Check: Am I emotionally treating a tactical position like a strategic one?
+           - Check: Am I micromanaging strategic positions with tactical anxiety?
+           - Reminder: Most experienced investors lose money by mixing buckets.
+        3. Drawdown and stress test (not VaR theater)
+           - Ask: What is my real max drawdown if I am wrong on my top 2 themes?
+           - Ask: Would that change my lifestyle, board roles, or sleep?
+           - Ask: If markets closed for 3 months, would I regret any sizing?
+           - Rule: If the answer is yes, size is wrong, not thesis.
+        4. Decision journal review (pattern detection)
+           - Review the last month's decisions, not P&L.
+           - Ask: Where did I follow my rules?
+           - Ask: Where did I improvise?
+           - Ask: Did improvisation help or hurt?
+           - Look for: Confidence-triggered upsizing, delayed exits due to "one more data point", holding because selling felt emotionally premature.
+        5. Information diet audit (very important for you)
+           - Ask: What inputs actually changed my mind this month?
+           - Ask: What inputs just increased conviction without new evidence?
+           - Ask: Am I consuming insight or reassurance?
+           - Rule: Information that never changes decisions is entertainment, not research.
+        6. Capital purpose reminder (age-appropriate, brutally honest)
+           - End the review by completing the sentence in writing: "The purpose of my capital at this stage of life is ____________, not ____________."
+           - Examples: Independence, not ego.
+Optionality, not maximum return.
+Robustness, not brilliance.

+- <mark>[ ] [bugs] **[DS-072] Instrument Notes Editor Does Not Open from Instrument Dashboard/Edit**</mark>
+    Why: In the Instrument Dashboard Notes tab and Instrument Edit notes sheet, clicking "Add Note"/"Add Update" or "Open" on an existing note does nothing, so users cannot create or view instrument notes.
+    What: Identify the broken presentation path and ensure the note editor sheet opens from all tabs; likely move the `InstrumentNotesView` editor sheets (`showGeneralEditor`, `editingGeneralNote`, `showThemeEditor`) to the top-level view or consolidate into a single `activeEditor` enum so sheet presentation is always attached; keep Add Update disabled unless a theme is selected, but show a clear hint when disabled; verify add/edit works for general notes and theme updates in both Instrument Dashboard and Instrument Edit, with list refresh on save/cancel.

+- <mark>[ ] [new_features] **[DS-074] Portfolio Timeline + Time Horizon End Date**</mark>
+    Why: Portfolios need an explicit, standardized time horizon so managers can declare intent and align review timing.
+    What: Add a required `timeline_id` on Portfolio that references a new `PortfolioTimelines` table; allow selecting a default timeline when creating/editing a portfolio; add a manual `time_horizon_end_date` field; maintain timeline entries in a separate maintenance table with `description` (text) and `time_indication` (text) fields; display the portfolio time horizon on the same line as the portfolio title, aligned to the right, and editable there; add a DB migration/seed to prefill timeline rows with standard values (e.g., Short-Term: "0-12m", Medium-Term: "1-3y", Long-Term: "3-5y", Strategic: "5y+").

+- <mark>[ ] [new_features] **[DS-075] Dashboard Trading Profile Field**</mark>
+    Why: Traders need a place to capture and keep a short description of the current trading profile directly in the Dashboard area.
+    What: Add a new "Trading Profile" GUI entry under the Dashboard category in the side view; the view contains a text field that stores a free-form trading profile description; persist it in the database and track two dates: `last_updated_at` (when the text changes) and `next_update_due_at` (user-set or default) to indicate when the profile should be updated.

 - <mark>[ ] [changes] **[DS-070] DS-062 Cleanup: Remove Remaining DatabaseManager Preference Bindings**</mark>
     Why: DS-062 split preferences into `AppPreferences`, but a couple of iOS screens still read deprecated `DatabaseManager` prefs.
 This keeps UI state coupled to the DB manager and blocks full removal of the legacy published fields.
     What: Move the remaining iOS preference bindings from `DatabaseManager` to `AppPreferences`, then remove the deprecated published fields once no call sites remain.
 Update: